cisco/openh264/SECURITY.md

 - A description of the vulnerability and its impact
 - How to reproduce the issue

-This project is maintained by volunteers on a reasonable-effort basis.
+This project is maintained on a reasonable-effort basis.
 As such, please give us 90 days to work on a fix before public exposure.